Cyber1000/TaskConverter/README.md

 # Usage

-- Get information, which plugins can be used: Converter.Console.exe
+- Get information, which plugins can be used: TaskConverter.Console.exe
-- Get help on available parameters: Converter.Console.exe --help
+- Get help on available parameters: TaskConverter.Console.exe --help
-- Check if your source is valid or something neeeds to be done at the example of gtd: Converter.Console.exe --command-type CheckSource --from-model gtd --from-location /home/workspace/openproject/GTD.json
+- Check if your source is valid or something neeeds to be done at the example of gtd: TaskConverter.Console.exe --command-type CheckSource --from-model gtd --from-location /home/workspace/openproject/GTD.json
-- Check if your source can be mapped to the intermediate format at the example of gtd: Converter.Console.exe --command-type CanMap --from-model gtd --from-location /home/workspace/openproject/GTD.json
+- Check if your source can be mapped to the intermediate format at the example of gtd: TaskConverter.Console.exe --command-type CanMap --from-model gtd --from-location /home/workspace/openproject/GTD.json

 ## Current Plugins